Christ Central Data Privacy Statement

 The paper card is held securely until it can be transferred to our digital system (ChurchSuite), usually the next day, the paper copy is then shredded.
 We will use the information you have provided to contact you and connect you in with relevant/appropriate activities in Christ Central.

-People who register their kids for Christ Central Kids Work
+People who register their children for Christ Central Kids Work

 (including Sunday kids work, Thursday night youth group)